Skip to main content

 Kingston students and staff are brimming with wonderful ideas, but often these ideas need funding to succeed.

-Kingston staff and students are brimming with wonderful ideas, that's why the Opportunities Fund is giving seed-corn funding to help get the right projects off the ground.
-The Opportunities Fund is distributed via our own Kingston University crowdfunding site KUBacker by match funding projects.
+That's why the Opportunities Fund provides funding to help innovative projects get off the ground.
+The Fund is distributed via our own Kingston University crowdfunding site KUBacker, by match funding eligible projects.

-Managed by staff and often led by the students, the projects may:
+Managed by staff and students, projects that the Opportunities Fund supports may: